orfeotoolbox/OTB/README.txt

 We therefore decided to rework the Monteverdi concept into a brand new software, enlightened by this experience.

-Here are suggested steps for the Monteverdi2 beginner.
+Here are suggested steps for the Monteverdi beginner.

 1) Get the software.